Aubrieta plants are hardy perennial alpine plants. They are low growing and mat forming therefore making them great rockery, cover, and edging plants.

 The seedlings of Aubrieta should be planted out in spring in a sunny rockery.
 The spacing should be about 30 cm (12 inches).
 Soil should be well drained and an ideal pH is around 6 to 7.5.

 Aubrieta Rock Cress plants are generally easy to look after.
-They will need to be dead headed following flowering to prevent seed setting and stop the plant from taking over the garden.
+They will need to be dead headed following flowering to prevent seed setting and to stop the plant from taking over the garden.